comp-physics/PyQBMMlib/README.md

 # PyQBMMlib

-Authors: [Spencer H. Bryngelson](https://bryngelson-research.com) (Caltech) and Esteban Cisneros Garibay (Illinois)

-This is a Python fork of [QBMMlib](https://github.com/sbryngelson/QBMMlib), which was developed by Dr. Spencer Bryngelson, Prof. Rodney Fox, and Prof. Tim Colonius.
+PyQBMMlib is a Python fork of [QBMMlib](https://github.com/sbryngelson/QBMMlib), which was developed by Dr. Spencer Bryngelson, Prof. Rodney Fox, and Prof. Tim Colonius.
 It can be cited as
 ```
 @article{bryngelson_2020,